selketjah/selketjah.github.io/_posts/2016-07-24-about-a-bot-start.md

 - mentorship
 ---

 So, in the beginning of the year I did a remote F# mentorship with [Mathias Brandewinder](http://brandewinder.com/).
-This is the first blogpost that will be part of a serie about the mentorship.
+This is the first blogpost that will be part of a series about the mentorship.

 It was a super fun experience, but organising remote programming sessions does come with some struggles.
 In this blogpost I will cover the general setup of the mentorship and the issues we came across during it.

 <!--more-->